 Biography

-Versatile full-back Rosenior, whose Nan is famously “from ‘Ull” and whose father is former journeyman striker Leroy Rosenior, joined the Tigers in October 2010 on an initial two month deal, having been a free agent for six months.
-Within a few weeks his services had been secured on a long term contract and he slotted into the permanent right back role for a season and a half.
-Liam was used more sparingly by Steve Bruce, but he continued to play an important support role for the squad and never gave less than a solid and sound performance – including an extended spell in the first team during 2013/14.
-He also featured in the City FA Cup squad that season, which made it to the Wembley final.
-The following season he also featured in City’s all-too-brief Europe campaign before dropping out of the first team scene.
-He was released in May 2015, posting in the Hull Daily Mail a generous eulogy in praise of the way Hull City fans had supported him over the previous five years.
+Versatile full-back Liam Rosenior, whose Nan was famously “from ‘Ull” and whose father was former journeyman striker Leroy Rosenior, joined the Tigers in October 2010 on an initial two month deal, having been a free agent for six months.
+Within a few weeks his services had been secured on a long term contract and he slotted into the right back role as the Tigers sought to re-establish themselves as a force in the Championship following the extreme highs and lows of two seasons in the Premier League.
+Liam missed only two League games during the 2011/12 season but when Steve Bruce took over the reins at Hull City in June 2012 he was used more sparingly.
+However Rosenior continued to play an important support role for the squad and never gave less than a solid and sound performance – including an extended first team spell in the 2013/14 season during which he scored his only Hull City goal, in March 2014 against West Bromwich Albion.
+He also featured in City’s 2013/14 FA Cup run, starting in the Final against Arsenal and enjoying the lung-busting first ten minutes that saw the Tigers take a two goal lead.
+The following season Liam also featured in City’s all-too-brief European campaign before dropping out of the first team for much of the campaign.
+He was released in May 2015, posting a generous eulogy in the Hull Daily Mail in praise of the way Hull City fans had supported him over the previous five years.

 Details